 Absolutely – books require moisture to avoid the pages from ending up dry and fragile.
 The dryness can also cause the ink to flake and the covers to warp.
 On the other hand, extreme moisture could result in the book pages sticking together permanently, discoloration, and potentially mold.

 Too little humidity generates static electricity which can disrupt the internal components of electronic equipment, such as your LCD TV, laptop, or even your beloved Nintendo.

 Are you a wine collector?
 Or a piano player?
 Humidity matters to you, too.
-A lack of humidity can cause the cork in a good bottle of wine to fracture or shrink, potentially damaging your vino.
+A lack of humidity can cause the cork in a good bottle of wine to fracture or shrink, potentially ruining your vino.
 Low humidity may also cause pianos, cellos, and other fine instruments to be out-of-tune or cause cracks in the wood.